-Mr. Guerrero made his role as Count Almaviva in LA Opera’s new production of John Corigliano’s Ghosts of Versailles under James Conlon in the 2014-2015 season, replacing a colleague with short notice.
+Guerrero made his role debut as Count Almaviva in LA Opera’s new production of John Corigliano’s Ghosts of Versailles under James Conlon, which was recently released on commercial recording.
 He also returned to the Aspen Music Festival for his role debut as Roméo in Roméo et Juliette with George Manahan conducting.
-He traveled to Caracas to sing Beethoven’s Symphony No. 9 with Gustavo Dudamel and the Simon Bolivar Orchestra, as well as performed Verdi’s Requiem with the Santa Fe Symphony.
-He made his role debut as Rodolfo in La bohème with Gustavo Dudamel and the Simón Bolivar Symphony Orchestra of Venezuela in Caracas.
+He traveled to Caracas to sing Beethoven’s Symphony No. 9 with Gustavo Dudamel and the Simón Bolívar Symphony Orchestra, and performed Verdi’s Requiem with the Santa Fe Symphony.
+He made his role debut as Rodolfo in La bohème with Gustavo Dudamel and the Simón Bolívar Symphony Orchestra in Caracas.

 As a member of the Domingo-Colburn-Stein Young Artist Program at LA Opera, his appearances include his mainstage debut as Normanno in Lucia di Lammermoor, followed by the role of Steve Hubbell in A Streetcar Named Desire.
 He also appeared in the Cathedral production of Jonah and the Whale and made his debut at the Ravinia Festival with the Chicago Symphony Orchestra under the baton of James Conlon singing the role of the Messenger in Aida.